MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 Instructs the BACKUP statement to check the expiration date of all backup sets on the media before allowing them to be overwritten.
 This is the default behavior.

 SKIP
 Disables the checking of backup set expiration and name that is usually performed by the BACKUP statement to prevent overwrites of backup sets.
-For information about the interactions between { INIT | NOINIT } and { NOSKIP | SKIP }, see "Remarks," later in this topic.
+For information about the interactions between { INIT | NOINIT } and { NOSKIP | SKIP }, see "Remarks," later in this article.
 To view the expiration dates of backup sets, query the **expiration_date** column of the [backupset](../../relational-databases/system-tables/backupset-transact-sql.md) history table.

 #### { **NOFORMAT** | FORMAT }